 Moving Your Small Business to Texas

 Texas is an attractive place for businesses to move and relocate, offering a welcoming environment for entrepreneurs.
-In fact, Texas is #1 for firm relocations from other states.
 Interested in learning more about the state’s thriving business ecosystem?
 Visit our "Why Texas?" webpage.

 If you are considering moving your business to Texas from another state, you will want to register it once you choose a location.
 If your business is a separate legal entity, you will need to register it with the Texas Secretary of State’s Office in order to transact business in Texas.
 These FAQs on registering a business in Texas may be useful to you.
 If you are a sole proprietor or a partnership using a business name other than your own, you will need to register your business name (often called DBA or assumed name) with your county clerk’s office.